opendocsg/slw-judgments-backfill/2005_SGCA_29/report.md

  Most claimants want an apology and retraction first and foremost.
 However, a court cannot make an order requiring a defendant to publish an apology against his will.
 Since the majority of claims settle, the claimant may nevertheless be able to negotiate the publication of an apology as a term of settlement.

-20     Chin also referred to the local High Court decision of _Excel Golf Pte Ltd v Allied Domecq Spirits & Wine (Singapore) Ltd_ [2003] 4 SLR 771 and the New South Wales Supreme Court decision in _Summertime Holdings Pty Ltd v Environmental Defender’s Office Ltd_ (1998) 45 NSWLR 291 where Young J stated (at 298) that “the common law does not compel apologies but merely takes the matter of whether an apology is offered or not into account when assessing damages”.
+20     Chin also referred to the local High Court decision of _Excel Golf Pte Ltd v Allied Domecq Spirits & Wine (Singapore) Ltd_ <span class="citation">[2003] 4 SLR 771</span> and the New South Wales Supreme Court decision in _Summertime Holdings Pty Ltd v Environmental Defender’s Office Ltd_ (1998) 45 NSWLR 291 where Young J stated (at 298) that “the common law does not compel apologies but merely takes the matter of whether an apology is offered or not into account when assessing damages”.

 21     In contrast, MVP cited _TV3 Network Ltd v Eveready New Zealand Ltd_ [1993] 3 NZLR 435 (“ _TV3 Network_ ”) where the New Zealand Court of Appeal refused, in an action for malicious falsehood and defamation, to strike out a claim for a mandatory injunction to broadcast corrective advertising even though it was argued that such a relief was untenable.
 Cooke P said (at 438 and 439):